osdldbt/dbt2/doc/cockroachdb.rst

 use.
 See dbt2_profile for examples of what environment variables that may be used.

-The run-workload scripts currently only support handling CockroachDB installations that are already setup.  i.e. script do not handle installing or initialization a database instance.
+The *run* script currently only support handling CockroachDB installations that are already setup.  i.e. script do not handle installing or initialization a database instance.

 Create a 1 warehouse database by running dbt2-cockroach-build-db::